 - CB amplifiers and radio equipment that operates in both CB and HAM frequencies

 - Odometer modification devices

 - Equipment such as low power transmitting devices, high frequency transceivers, cordless telephones and radar detectors not authorized by the FCC

 - Appliances for sale in California that do not meet applicable efficiency standards

 - Surveillance items that are intended to photograph, or record the conversations or activities of others without their knowledge

 Cameras, recorders, or other similar devices can be listed as long as the description doesn't encourage their use for illegal purposes.

 Activity that doesn't follow eBay policy could result in a range of actions including for example: administratively ending or canceling listings, hiding or demoting all listings from search results, lowering seller rating, buying or selling restrictions, and account suspension.
 All fees paid or payable in relation to listings or accounts on which we take any action will not be refunded or otherwise credited to your account.

 Why does eBay have this policy?

-In order to follow the law and help prevent violations of privacy, sellers can't list certain items on eBay.
+In order to comply with government regulations and help prevent privacy violations, we don't allow the sale of certain electronic items on eBay.